jeffcore/covid-19-usa-by-state/README.md

 3. Daily-Total-Cases-Data-Process.ipynb - python notebook for processing Johns Hopkins daily files into aggregated file.
 4. Daily-Total-Deaths-Data-Process.ipynb - python notebook for processing Johns Hopkins daily files into aggregated file.
 5. download-jh-data.py - python script to automate downloading the daily file from the John Hopkins repo.

-This data is not new cases per day, but total running cases per day.